undici77/DoxyPatch/README.md

 ## **Automatic Model Updates**

-At every startup, **Doxypatch** checks the hashes of model files in `Models` folder and automatically updates and recreates the model if any changes are detected.
+At every startup, **DoxyPatch** checks the hashes of model files in `Models` folder and automatically updates and recreates the model if any changes are detected.
 This ensures that the model is always up-to-date with the latest prompts and parameters.

 ## **With-Context Mode**